 1. All the information provided either through the online entry form or through email correspondence with The Folkestone Documentary Festival is true and accurate.
 Please also ensure that if your email changes, this is updated on FilmFreeway and/or in correspondence with the Folkestone Documentary Festival.

-3. The Film must be completed in the past 12 months of the festival with a completion date after 1st of October 2023.
+3. The Film must have been completed in the past 18 months of the festival, with a completion date after the 1st of April 2025.

 4. To be eligible for consideration, all submissions must meet the following requirements:

-4.1 Works accepted are – feature documentary (over 70mins) which must be the director's 1st or 2nd film and short documentaries up to twenty five minutes in length.
+4.1 Works accepted are – feature documentaries (over 70 minutes), which must be the director's 1st or 2nd film and short documentaries and artist films up to thirty minutes in length.

 4.2 All non-English language films and screen works must be subtitled in English.
 If selected, the screening version must also be subtitled.